michaeljoseph1357/blog/content/pages/about.md

 ---

 I'm Michael.
 I'm 32, work in valuation at a Big 4 firm, and I'm currently on six-month paternity leave with my son Ollie and wife Mia.
-I've decided to commit some time to learning about AI and documenting my own musing along the way.
+I've decided to commit some time to learning about AI and documenting my own musings along the way.

 If you're reading this, thanks.
 Feel free to follow along.